 To assure the long-term growth and viability of the NICS, the staff and management of the NICS Section believe strategic planning is key to success.
 The NICS Section places great emphasis not only on current goals but also on planning for the future.
 Each year, the NICS Section selects objectives in support of identified goals and frames forward-looking strategies aimed to move the program closer toward better servicing the NICS Section's customers.
-The following information describes some of the successes resulting from the NICS Section tactical planning efforts in 2009:
+The following information describes the success resulting from the NICS Section tactical planning efforts in 2010: